ullas-jain/ullas-jain.github.io/_posts/2021-05-22-dependencies-in-release-apk.md

 > Get alerts for known issues with SDKs and dependencies your app uses.
 Receive actionable feedback to resolve those issues.

 The data is compressed, encrypted by a Google Play signing key, and stored in the signing block of your release app.
 However, you can inspect the metadata yourself in the local intermediate build files in the following directory:
 `<project>/<module>/build/outputs/sdk-dependencies/release/sdkDependency.txt.`

 ## How to make use of this

-Analyse the `sdkDependency.txt` for outliers of debug-target/test libraries such as `chuck`/`mockito`/`junit`.
+Analyze the `sdkDependency.txt` for outliers of debug-target/test libraries such as `chuck`/`mockito`/`junit`.

-This can be added as a job to your CI/CD workflow (post APK generation) via script which captures the same.
+This can be added as a job to your CI/CD workflow (post APK generation) via a script that captures the same.
-Send a bot comment to the merge-request if there is such `test` library that got mistakenly added.
+Send a bot comment to the merge request if there is such `test` library that got mistakenly added.

 ## Closing

 - At the time of this writing, there are about `70` androidX libraries present in the release variant of `android/sunflower`.
 - `sdkDependency.txt` is not generated for `debug` variants.